lauprellim/semita/README.md

 12-tone-row-hex-comb.maxpat: Demonstrates a core principle of twelve-tone composition by calculating the combinatorial possiblities of any hexachord.

+euclid-rhythm-gen.maxpat: Make Euclidean rhythms and sets.
+NB: requires makeEuclid.js as a dependency!

 intonation-equal.maxpat: Create and experiment with any equal-tempered system.

 intonation-just.maxpat: Create and experiment with any just intonation.